jqwik-team/jqwik.net/docs/snapshot/user-guide.md

 the properties in a generically typed interface and specify the concrete class to instantiate in a test container implementing the interface.

-The following example was influence by a similar feature in [junit-quickcheck](http://pholser.github.io/junit-quickcheck/site/0.8/usage/contract-tests.html).
+The following example was influenced by a similar feature in [junit-quickcheck](http://pholser.github.io/junit-quickcheck/site/0.8/usage/contract-tests.html).
 Here's the contract: